EdJoPaTo/workadventure-inspect/readme.md

 # WorkAdventure Inspect

-> Inspect a WorkAdventure map for some useful urls and Jitsi links
+> Inspect a WorkAdventure map for some useful URLs and Jitsi links

 [WorkAdventure](https://workadventu.re/) basically used [tiled](https://www.mapeditor.org/) json maps which are inspected here.